sadiqshittu/sadiqshittu.github.io/_pages/about.md

 ---
 Bio
 ======
 I am a doctoral student in the [USER Lab](https://userlab.utk.edu/) at the University of Tennessee, advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti).
 My research interests are broadly in human-centered security and privacy.
 I use a combination of qualitative and quantitative methods to understand how people interact with systems and to make secure practices easier and more reliable.
-I focus on two main areas:

-I. **Authentication**: I study alternatives to passwords.
-II. **Key Management**: I study how users manage their cryptographic keys in practice and identify pain points in real workflows.
+I focus on two main areas:  **Authentication**: I study alternatives to passwords. **Key Management**: I study how users manage their cryptographic keys in practice and identify pain points in real workflows.

 News